Stayermax/MLzoomcamp_midterm_project/README.md

 ## Exporting notebook to the script

 The whole training process can be reproduced using [train.py](https://github.com/Stayermax/MLzoomcamp_midterm_project/blob/main/train.py) file.
-This file all the same operations we did in the notebook with the initial dataset and then trains XGboost model on preprocessed data.
+This file has all the same operations we did in the notebook with the initial dataset and then trains XGboost model on preprocessed data.
 Ready model is saved in [classifier_model.pkl](https://github.com/Stayermax/MLzoomcamp_midterm_project/blob/main/classifier_model.pkl) file.

 ## Reproducibility